satorumurmur/bibi/README.md

 #### Publish unzipped folders (Recommended)

 This is recommended.
-It accelarates reading experience of your readers, and is more compatible with many browsers.
+It accelerates reading experience of your readers, and is more compatible with many browsers.

 1. Upload `bib` directory into some directory on your web server.
 2. Unzip an EPUB book,